“She’ll stay with me.” Liam stares down the others with an intense glare, his green eyes flashing.

 My cheeks get warm, and I dip my head.
 “They can tell it.
 I don’t know enough words yet.”

 “Sure you do, Coral.
 Your English is amazing.”
-The compliment, coming from Liam, makes me blush again.
+The compliment, especially coming from Liam, makes me blush again.
 He’s so smart, it’s hard to imagine anyone impressing him.

 “They wanted us to find more treasure for them; they had a gun.
 But when I sang, they followed me.”